BA Politics, Philosophy and Economics / Overview

 - Typical International Baccalaureate offer

-35 points overall, with 6,6,5 at Higher Level, and no lower than 5 in any subject.
+32 points overall.
+6,6,5 at Higher Level.
+No lower than 5 in English and Maths.
 Applicants should be studying at least one of the subjects listed in the A-level requirements above as part of their International Baccalaureate.

 - Number of places/applicants